 Interdisciplinary and experiential, this one-year, full-time program prepares you to design engaging and effective learning experiences that are informed by the learning sciences and incorporate cutting-edge technologies.
-This first-to-market program in a pioneering discipline leverages the expertise of faculty from across the Lynch School of Education and Human Development.

 Learning engineering is the systematic application of principles and methods from the learning sciences to support and better understand learners and learning.
 The discipline leverages human-centered design approaches to iteratively develop and improve design solutions that address specific learning needs and opportunities—often using technology.

 Learning engineers design innovative learning experiences and environments informed by the learning sciences.
 They deftly combine knowledge, tools, and techniques from a variety of technical, pedagogical, empirical, and design-based disciplines while collaborating with subject-matter experts, software engineers, and others.